Processes and value

 - Row 1: Contextual.
 Try to list all of your organisation’s core and support business processes.

 - Row 2: Conceptual.
 Try to identify the areas of activity that your organisation is concerned with.
 Highlight the dependencies between these areas.
 Peter Checkland pioneered the development of such models, in what he termed, ‘Soft Systems Methodology’.
-For more on this topic, see, ‘Soft Systems Thinking, Methodology and the Management of Change’ by Happeren and Wilson.
+For more on this topic, see, ‘Soft Systems Methodology Thinking, Methodology and the Management of Change’ by Happeren and Wilson.

 Lower 3 rows of Zachman column, ‘How’ – The Processes